Microsoft/azure-docs.pt-pt/articles/iot-dps/quick-create-simulated-device-x509-python.md

 Se quiser continuar a trabalhar e a explorar o exemplo de cliente do dispositivo, não limpe os recursos criados neste Guia Rápido.
 Se não planear continuar, utilize os passos seguintes para eliminar todos os recursos criados no Guia Rápido.

 1. Feche a janela da saída do exemplo de dispositivo cliente no seu computador.
 2. No menu do lado esquerdo do portal do Azure, clique em **Todos os recursos** e selecione o seu Serviço Aprovisionamento de Dispositivos.
-Abra a folha **gerenciar registros** para seu serviço e clique na guia registros **individuais** .
-Selecione a *ID de registro* do dispositivo que você registrou neste início rápido e clique no botão **excluir** na parte superior.
+Open the **Manage Enrollments** blade for your service, and then click the **Individual Enrollments** tab.
+Select the *REGISTRATION ID* of the device you enrolled in this Quickstart, and click the **Delete** button at the top.
 3. No menu do lado esquerdo do portal do Azure, clique em **Todos os recursos** e selecione o seu hub IoT.
-Abra o painel **Dispositivos IoT** do seu hub, selecione o *ID DE DISPOSITIVO* do dispositivo que registou neste Manual de Início Rápido e, em seguida, clique no botão **Eliminar** na parte superior.
+Abra o painel **Dispositivos IoT** do seu hub, selecione o *ID DE DISPOSITIVO* do dispositivo que registou neste Início Rápido e, em seguida, clique no botão **Eliminar** Na parte superior.

 ## <a name="next-steps"></a>Passos seguintes